Vector-wise Joint Diagonalization of Almost Commuting Matrices: Numerical experiments

-Recalling that this work is initially motivated by a numerically feasible solution to Lin's theorem, we are interested in whether our VJD algorithm can produce commuting matrices $(A',B')$ that satisfy the estimate \eqref{eq:linest}, at least in the almost commuting regime.
-For this, we apply Algorithm \ref{alg:VJD} to almost commuting matrices of different dimensions that are randomly generated as above and compute the resulted objective function values $\mc{J}(\Lad_1,\Lad_2, U)$.
-Then we compare it with the commutators of the input matrices in Figure \ref{fig:values}.
-It turns out the function value $\mc{J}(\Lad_1,\Lad_2, U)$ is proportional to $\norm{[A,B]}^2$, which is independent of the dimension of the matrices.
-Therefore, clearly, when $\norm{[A,B]} \ll 1$, it holds that
+Recalling that this work was initially motivated by finding a numerically feasible solution to Lin's theorem, we are interested in whether our VJD algorithm can produce commuting matrices $(A',B')$ satisfying the estimate \eqref{eq:linest} in the almost commuting regime. \mb{For this, we consider the same pairs of almost commuting matrices $(A,B)$ as in Figure \ref{fig:time compare} and compute the numerical errors $\mc{J}(D_1,D_2, U)$ \eqref{eq:problem} of both Jacobi and VJD algorithms, denoted by $\mc{J}_{\rm Jacobi}$ and $\mc{J}_{\rm VJD}$, respectively.
+We plot $\mc{J}_{\rm VJD}$ as a function of the commutator $\norm{[A,B]}$ in Figure \ref{subfig:objective function} and find that $\mc{J}_{\rm VJD}$ scales as $\norm{[A,B]}^2$, which is independent of the problem size.} Thus, it is clear that when $\norm{[A,B]} \ll 1$, there holds